Ohtsu/o2d3ng2/README.md

-# O2 D3 for Angular2 by TypeScript
+# O2 D3.js Chart Library for Angular2 by TypeScript

 "o2d3ng2" is a chart library using d3.js for Angular2 written by TypeScript.